-The Summer Academic and Youth Programs held at Bowling Green State University are highly esteemed educational events, which means that there is an expectation that all participants will dress and behave appropriately.
+The Summer Academic and Youth Programs held at Bowling Green State University are exceptional educational events, which means that there is an expectation that all participants will dress and behave appropriately.
 Please keep in mind that you will be representing yourself, your school and Bowling Green State University.

 Positive behavior is a key expectation for youth and adults in our programs.
-We expect behavior that reflects trustworthiness, respect, responsibility, fairness, caring and citizenship.
+We expect appropriate behavior that is reflective of a safe and secure environment for all.

 Participants are expected to follow all the workshops and event guidelines.
-Theft, vandalism, the use of illegal drugs and alcohol, inappropriate or threatening behavior that violates the rights of others and other such offenses are strictly prohibited, and anyone involved with these offenses will immediately be sent home at his or her own expense.
+Theft, vandalism, the use of illegal drugs and alcohol, inappropriate or threatening behavior that violates the rights of others and other such offenses are strictly prohibited, Anyone involved with these offenses will immediately be sent home at his or her own expense.
 Youth participants are not permitted to use tobacco in any form.
-If it is determined by BGSU faculty or staff that such behavior has occurred, BGSU Police will be called.
+If it is determined by BGSU faculty or staff that such behavior has occurred, BGSU Police will be called and parent/guardians will be notified to pick up their child.

 - Actively involve themselves in all the sessions and attend the entire event.

-- Wear name badges so that they are visible at all times (except when swimming or sleeping).
+- Wear name badges so that they are visible at all times.

 - Treat all areas of the camp facility (such as residence halls, buses, vans, meeting rooms, sleeping rooms, restrooms, dining area and outdoor areas) with respect.
 This means they should pick up after themselves.
 Repair costs for damage incurred to property will be billed to the group or individual responsible for such damages.